 Research on the Skin’s Microbiome

 Similar to the research on improving the internal microbiome, research is being done into the potential methods of improving the microbiome that lives on the surface of the skin.
 The presence of these living organisms suggests that they naturally fight off, or at least overcrowd, potential contaminants and create a barrier against environmental skin irritants.
-It may seem like the microbiome is very resilient, but it can still be washed away, damaged, and temporarily altered.
+It may seem like the microbiome is very resilient.
+However, it can still be washed away, damaged, and temporarily altered.

 The Microbiome and Skin Care Products

 - Postbiotics – When an item contains postbiotics, that means it has byproducts of the microbiome within it.
-One popular postbiotic is lactic acid, which is often an ingredient in skincare products to adjust the pH level of the skin.
+One popular postbiotic is lactic acid, which is often in skincare products to adjust the pH level of the skin.
 Lactic acid treatment is also frequently used in skin peels because it is extremely gentle, and beneficial to even the most sensitive skin.

 Choosing the Right Skin Care Treatment